alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 - Check the notes in the [Release app][release] to see if Continuous Deployment is enabled.
 - If so, after merging, you should check the Release app to see if the deployment succeeds.
 - If the latest release is not on Production within about 15 minutes, something went wrong:
-  - Refer to the [Continuous Deployment Demo slides][slides] for details of the deployment process so you can pinpoint where in the pipeline it failed.
+  - Refer to the [deployment documentation](/kubernetes/manage-app/access-ci-cd/#how-apps-are-deployed) for details of the deployment process so you can pinpoint where in the pipeline it failed.
   - You can manually deploy your change if the automation fails e.g. due to a flakey [Smokey test][smokey].

 ### Manual Deployment